Magnite Inc. (MGNI) Moving Averages: 50-Day and 200-Day - The Dwinnex

 Insider Transactions:

 An investor can also benefit from insider trades by learning what management is thinking about the future direction of stock prices.
-A recent insider transaction in this stock occurred on Jun 13 when Day David sold 15,304 shares for $13.41 per share.
-The transaction valued at 205,227 led to the insider holds 446,508 shares of the business.
+A recent insider transaction in this stock occurred on Jul 03 when Buonasera David sold 6,624 shares for $13.43 per share.
+The transaction valued at 88,960 led to the insider holds 215,338 shares of the business.

 Valuation Measures: